Learn Men-Only Rehab: 3 Barriers to...

 Unfortunately, following these rules leads many men to struggles with depression, anxiety, stress, and substance abuse.
 And, it cuts them off from support when they need it most.

-“When men adhere rigidly to the kinds of norms that encourage them to not share their emotions, to be sort of relentlessly self-reliant without seeking the help or support of others, they can have poorer mental health outcomes,” says health behavior professor and men’s mental health expert Wizdom Powell, PhD, “because doing so cuts them off from the social networks and social supports that might help them get through a difficult time.”
+“When men adhere rigidly to the kinds of norms that encourage them to not share their emotions, to be sort of relentlessly self-reliant without seeking the help or support of others, they can have poorer mental health outcomes,” says health behavior professor and men’s mental health expert Wizdom Powell, PhD, “because doing so cuts them off from the social networks and social supports that might help them get through a difficult time.”5

-Everyone’s Journey is Their Own
+Everyone’s Journey Is Their Own

 Of course, just because certain issues tend to be more challenging for men doesn’t mean all men experience them in the same way.
 These norms show up differently for different people, affect men to different degrees, and vary according to context.
 “A man who enacts a particular masculinity in the boardroom may enact a very different kind of masculinity on the street corner,” says Powell.